stephenredfield/InstructorResources/SlackSetup.md

 Please connect to the Workspace [**_oregonstate.enterprise.slack.com_**](oregonstate.enterprise.slack.com) - this is the central connection point for all OSU-oriented slack workspaces.
 You should then select the "Sign in with ONID" and be able to connect.
 Now you're in!

-Here's how we use the Departmental Slack:

-- pb-instructors (request an invite if you're not already in!)
+Here's how we use the Departmental Slack (Feel free to request an invite if you're not already in some of these channels, and you'd like to be):

+- onlinecs-instructors
   Ad-hoc discussions for all of our online instructors.
 Clarification of policies, requests for assistance/information, etc)
+- onlinecs
+  Questions/Interaction with staff/advisors associated with the OnlineCS programs, or general program questions/conversation.
+- onlinecs-coursedev
+  Conversations related to course development, current courses under development, etc..
+Also a great place to pick brains of more experienced course developers.
 - random
   Random chat among department personnel (you!)
 - general